MicrosoftDocs/appcenter-docs/docs/dashboard/email-notifications/index.md

   - On build success:
     - **Always**: when your app builds successfully
     - **Only if previously failed**: when your app has successfully built after one or more failed builds
-    - **Never**: you will not receive notifications for build success
+    - **Never**: you won't receive notifications for build success
   - On build failure:
     - **Always**: when your app fails to build
     - **Only if previously successful**: when your app has failed to build after one or more successful builds
-    - **Never**: you will not receive notifications for build failure
+    - **Never**: you won't receive notifications for build failure

 - **Crashes**:
     - **Immediately**: when a new crash group is created
     - **Daily**: a summary of all your new crash groups for that day will be sent at approximately 0:00 UTC
-    - **Never**: you will not receive notifications when a new crash group is created
+    - **Never**: you won't receive notifications when a new crash group is created

 > [!NOTE]
 > Only the top 3 crash groups based on number of occurrences will be included in the daily email.